 - An online listing of the quizzes is available at arbookfind.com.

-- Log on from home to see a stiudent's AR record using his/her LVUSD Gmail username and password - go to the Library RenLearn -AR tab to find the link to Renaissance Home Connect.
+- Log on from home to see a stiudent's AR record using his/her LVUSD Gmail username and ID number as password - go to the Library RenLearn -AR tab to find the link to Renaissance Home Connect.